 The Foundation is a non-profit, non-government organisation aimed at strengthening the potential of individual lives – educating, recognising and caring for children who hold on to the smallest light of hope for a better future.
 The Foundation stands independent of discrimination of religion, race, culture and gender boundaries.
 ‘IWasShot’ operates in close collaboration with shelters that provides a safe environment for these children.
 The Foundation makes use of existing infrastructures as far as possible and builds upon them.
-The programmes are implemented by Bernard Viljoen, registered architect, and professional photographer, through direct contact with the children.
-The Iwasshot Foundation initiates community-based projects that focus on the personal development and enrichment of children who might otherwise not have had the opportunity to explore their creativity.
+The programmes are implemented by Bernard Viljoen, registered architect and professional photographer, through direct contact with the children.
+The “Iwasshot Foundation” initiates community-based projects that focus on the personal development and enrichment of children who might otherwise not have had the opportunity to explore their creativity.
 The focus of the project lies within the inner cities where children are constantly exposed to the darker side of humanity.
-Iwasshot Foundation works within communities affected by homelessness and highlights the vibrancy, paradoxes, multiplicity, and talents of children who should be at play.
-The aim is to change the perspective of street children and re-empower them through innovative programs within their communities, to educate and enhance positive awareness.
-The Da Vinci Institute provides master classes from a business leadership perspective.
+“Iwasshot Foundation” works within communities affected by homelessness and highlights the vibrancy, paradoxes, multiplicity and talents of children who should be at play.
+The aim is to change the perspective of street children and re-empower them through innovative programmes within their communities, to educate and enhance positive awareness.

-Little Green Number is an award winning company who turn ads into bags!
+Little Green Number is an award winning company who turn advertisements into bags!
 Each one of their bags, made from recycled billboards, is funky and unique.
 They are passionate about creating jobs AND saving the planet.
 One billboard at a time!

 Their Buy 1 Give 1 philosophy means that for every Little Green Number bag one buys they donate a Little Green Number to a school child that needs it.